sd2k9/documentation/linux/kvm_qemu.md

   - Snapshots: /var/lib/libvirt/qemu/snapshot/

+###  virt-manager Usage

+- Mount CDROM/DVD or ISO images
+  - In running VM: View/Details
+  - In the CDROM setup select the ISO or device file
+    - ISO files can be also loaded by adding them to the storage pool
+    - Can be used as shortcut

 ### Virsh Command Line Management Interface

 Selected commands

+- Edit XML configuration file
+    virsh --connect=qemu:///system edit Windows_10
 - List of domains (i.e. virtual machines)
     virsh --connect=qemu:///system list --all
 - Network Status